In praise of the colour yellow

 These pictures of black-eyed Susan are from Taiwan, where this species is extremely common.
 (Photos copyright © by Kaj Halberg)

 Trees, silhouetted against a rock wall, covered in yellow lichens, Matobo National Park, Zimbabwe.
 (Photo copyright © by Kaj Halberg)

-The attractive yellow trumpetbush (Tecoma stans) has many other names, e.g. yellow bells, yellow elder, and Ginger Thomas.
-This species is widely distributed in the Americas, from south-western U.S., south through the Caribbean and Central America to the northern half of South America, but as it is widely cultivated as an ornamental, it is today found in most tropical and subtropical countries.
+The attractive yellow trumpetbush (Tecoma stans) has many other names, including yellow bells, yellow elder, and Ginger Thomas.
+This species is widely distributed in the Americas, from south-western U.S., south through the Caribbean and Central America to the northern half of South America.
+As it is widely cultivated as an ornamental, it is today found in most tropical and subtropical countries.
 It is the official flower of the U.S. Virgin Islands, and also the floral emblem of the Bahamas.

 Yellow trumpetbush, Bagan, Myanmar.
 (Photo copyright © by Kaj Halberg)

 Seeking shelter under an umbrella, this Buddhist monk in Anuradhapura, Sri Lanka, is waiting for the rain to stop.
 (Photo copyright © by Kaj Halberg)

 Hornbills, belonging to the family Bucerotidae, got this name from a strange protuberance, or casque, on the bill of the larger species.
 These large species are very noisy, and the casque probably increases the volume of their call.
 The smaller species do not have this casque. – Read more about hornbills on this website, see Animals: Hornbills.